-Common Stock Benefi December 3
+Common Stock

-Name of Beneficial Owner Number of Shares Percentage of Shares
+Beneficially Ov December 3 Name of Beneficial Owner Number of Shares Percentage of Shares FMR Corp.
+82 Devonshire Street Boston, MA 02109 3,521,884(1) 11.491 %

-FMR Corp.
-3,935,880(1) 13%

-82 Devonshire Street

-Boston, MA 02109

-Palisade Capital Management, L.L.C.
-1,867,800(2) 6.17%

-One Bridge Plaza

-Fort Lee, NJ 07024

-- (1) All information regarding FMR Corp. and its affiliates is based on information disclosed in a Schedule 13G filed by FMR Corp., Edward C. Johnson 3d and Abigail Johnson on February 14, 2002 (the "FMR Schedule 13G").
-According to the FMR Schedule 13G, (i) Fidelity Management & Research Company ("Fidelity"), a wholly owned subsidiary of FMR Corp., is the beneficial owner of all 3,935,880 shares of the Company as a result of acting as investment advisor to various investment companies, (ii) the ownership of one investment company, Fidelity Contrafund, amounted to 2,186,800 shares, or 7.223% of the outstanding shares, (iii) Edward C. Johnson 3d, FMR Corp. (through its control of Fidelity) and the funds each has sole power to dispose of the 3,935,880 shares owned by the funds, (iv) neither FMR Corp. nor Edward C. Johnson 3d, Chairman of FMR Corp., has the sole power to vote or direct the voting of the shares owned directly by the Fidelity funds, which power resides with the funds' Boards of Trustees, and (v) members of the Edward C. Johnson 3d family, including Abigail Johnson, through their ownership of voting common stock of FMR Corp. and entry into a voting agreement with other holders of such stock, may be deemed under the Investment Company Act of 1940 to form a controlling group with respect to FMR Corp.
-Reported shares have been split adjusted. - (2) According to the Schedule 13G filed by Palisade Capital Management, L.L.C. ("Palisade") on January 23, 2002, Palisade has sole power to vote or direct the vote and to dispose or direct the disposition of all of these shares, which are held on behalf of Palisade's clients in accounts over which Palisade has complete investment discretion.
-None of such accounts contains more than 5% of the outstanding shares of the Company.
-Reported shares have been split adjusted.
+All information regarding FMR Corp. and its affiliates is based on information disclosed in a Schedule 13G filed by FMR Corp., Edward C. Johnson 3rd and Abigail P. Johnson on February 13, 2003 (the "FMR Schedule 13G").
+According to the FMR Schedule 13G, (i) Fidelity Management & Research Company, a wholly-owned subsidiary of FMR Corp. beneficially owns 3,266,800 of these shares and the sole power to vote or direct the vote of these 3,266,800 shares resides with the Boards of Trustees of the various Fidelity funds and (ii) FMR Corp. has sole power to vote or direct the vote of 255,084 of these shares and the sole power to dispose or direct the disposition of all of these shares, which are held on behalf of FMR's clients in accounts over which FMR has complete investment discretion.
+None of the accounts over which FMR has complete investment discretion contains more than 5% of the outstanding shares of the Company.